Rear view of a Tesla Model X with falcon doors open, parked in a scenic park setting.

 We may earn a commission at no extra cost to you.

-Here's what I'd watch over the next eighteen months.
+Three things to watch over the next eighteen months.
 First, whether Canadian mainstream automotive coverage starts citing speed and conditions alongside efficiency figures, or whether it stays at the brochure-summary level.
 Second, whether EVAP eligibility shifts toward vehicles with better demonstrated highway efficiency or stays anchored to price ceilings alone.
 Third, whether the aerodynamic-first design philosophy that's already shaped the global market starts visibly influencing North American product launches.

 I'd bet on all three moving in the right direction, slowly, with the policy piece being the slowest.
 I'd change my mind if the next federal-program update treats the eligible-vehicle list as a proxy for green choice rather than as a price-anchored affordability tool.
 That would be a step backwards.